The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 Media Assets

-Step Two: Inspiration Gathering
+Step Three: Inspiration Gathering

-Step Three: Wireframe Development
+Step Four: Wireframe Development

 What is a wireframe?